Saint-Gilles, Belgium: Politics

-The local council usually has a socialist majority, and the current mayor is Jean Spinette.
+The current city council was elected in the October 2024 elections.
+The current mayor is Jean Spinette, a member of PS.

 Education

-The municipality has 13 nursery and primary schools (10 French-speaking and 3 Dutch-speaking) and 7 secondary schools (6 French-speaking and 1 Dutch-speaking).
+The municipality has 14 nursery and primary schools (11 French-speaking and 3 Dutch-speaking) and 7 secondary schools (6 French-speaking and 1 Dutch-speaking).

 The Faculty of Architecture, Architectural Engineering and Urban Planning of the University of Louvain (UCLouvain) is established in Saint-Gilles.